LassoSoft/LassoGuide/lasso_guide_source/server/datasource-setup.rst

    default.
 If the host does not require a password, then leave this field blank.
 #.
 Click the :guilabel:`Add host` button.
 #.
-Once the host is added, the new host appears in the Hosts listing below.
+Once the host is added, the new host appears in the "Hosts" listing below.

 Databases in newly created hosts are enabled by default.
 The administrator can disable databases by expanding the database listing and setting the